-Prerequisites for participation in the IBI include AC221 Principles of Accounting I , MT212 Principles of Management, BA231 Principles of Microeconomics, and MK252 Principles of Marketing.
+Prerequisites for participation in the IBI include AC221 Principles of Accounting I, MT212 Principles of Management, BA231 Principles of Microeconomics, BA232 Principles of Macroeconomics and MK252 Principles of Marketing.

 A minimum cumulative grade point average of 2.75 and a satisfactory recommendation from the Department of Business faculty are also required.